-The lack of the dissemination of specific knowledge and practical solutions in flood protection hinders the implementation of EU Floods Directive and the Danube Basin Flood Risk Management Plan.
+The lack of the dissemination of specific knowledge and practical solutions in flood protection hinders the implementation of the EU Floods Directive and the Danube Basin Flood Risk Management Plan.
 There is a need to harmonize flood risk management methodologies.
-There is no emphasis in the Civil engieering curricula on flood issues, international professional networks and/or international project initiatives in the subject are scarce.
+There is no emphasis in the Civil engineering curricula on flood issues, international professional networks and/or international project initiatives in the subject are scarce.

-The main objective of the project is to develop a harmonized, international postgraduate course on flood and flood risk management which integrates the knowledge of all participating partners and involves expertise of Danube region professionals during this process.
-The result will be a comprehensive flood management curriculum and e-learning materials, that offers a professional development possibility for Civil engineers.
+The main objective of the project is to develop a harmonized, international postgraduate course on flood and flood risk management that integrates the knowledge of all participating partners and involves the expertise of Danube region professionals during this process.
+The result will be a comprehensive flood management curriculum and e-learning materials, that offer a professional development possibility for Civil engineers.

-The consortium is leaded by the Hungarian National University of Public Service Faculty of Water Sciences which has amost 15 years of experience in Hungary on postgraduate flood protection engineer education and more than 200 experts graduated.
-The partnership consists the Deggendorf Institute of Technology, Slovak University of Technology in Bratislava and the University of Belgrade together with the observer status of the General Directorate of Water Management (OVF, Hungary) and the Zakarpattia Oblast Center for Hydrometeorology (Ukraine).
+The consortium is led by the Hungarian National University of Public Service Faculty of Water Sciences which has almost 15 years of experience in Hungary in postgraduate flood protection engineer education and more than 200 experts graduated.
+The partnership consists of the Deggendorf Institute of Technology, the Slovak University of Technology in Bratislava, and the University of Belgrade together with the observer status of the General Directorate of Water Management (OVF, Hungary) and the Zakarpattia Oblast Center for Hydrometeorology (Ukraine).

 The project has around 97.000 EUR budget and it was submitted with the support of EUSDR PA5 to the Danube Strategic Project Fund (DSPF) in March 2017 and selected for funding by the independent Jury of DSPF in October 2017.

-The program and presentations of the project opening conference can be downloaded from here.
+The program and presentations of the project opening conference can be reached here.